Many Shopify sellers are saying they are stuck in a loop of incorrect stock counts.

 What is Barcode Scanning for Shopify Inventory?

-According to Shopify, barcode systems can reduce scanning errors to as low as 1 in 2.8 million scans.
+Because as per Shopify, barcode systems can reduce scanning errors to as low as 1 in 2.8 million scans.

 Why Barcode Scanning Matters for Shopify Stores?